Skip to main content

 8 Marcos Garcia Sotillo Puertos del Estado Spain Member

-9 Michael Dunphy DFO Canada New member
+9 Michael Dunphy DFO Canada Member

 10 Mike Herzfeld CSIRO, Hobart Australia Member